kazabooboo/gizra.com/index.md

     by: "Jon Snow"
   - quote: "Gizra inspired me to keep up with PHP"
     by: "Rasmus Lerdorf"
-  - quote: "hey are great"
+  - quote: "They are great"
     by: "Bill Gates"

 ---